GTK-teaching/RNA-seq/_episodes/02-Kallisto.md

 # Getting started with Kallisto

-Files used here are downloaded as described in Setup, as well as how to set up Kallisto.
+Files used here are downloaded as described in Setup, as well as how kallisto was set up Kallisto.

 The first step will be to generate an index.
 This will generate de bruijn graphs for k-mers.